Joel Samuel Polack: Return to England

 He returned to England in 1837 and the following year his Kororareka store, which had been used against his wishes to store military and naval explosives, was destroyed in an explosion.
 He fought unsuccessfully for years for compensation.
 In 1838 he appeared before a House of Lords Select Committee advocating planned colonisation of New Zealand.
 He believed that unorganised European settlement would destroy Māori society.
 He wrote two successful books based on his experiences in New Zealand, which he also illustrated.
 These books are an invaluable insight into pre-colonial New Zealand.

 Second visit to New Zealand

-Polack returned to New Zealand in 1842 but his store was destroyed again in 1845, when Kororareka was attacked by Hone Heke—the Battle of Kororāreka commencing the Flagstaff War.
+Polack returned to New Zealand in 1842 but his store was destroyed again in 1845, when Kororāreka was attacked by Hōne Heke—the Battle of Kororāreka commencing the Flagstaff War.
 He moved to Auckland (the new capital) where he operated a bonded warehouse and branched out into shipping, profiting from trade with California.
 From 1845 to 1848 he was the vice consul for the United States of America.